puppetlabs/puppet-docs/source/puppet/3.7/reference/subsystem_agent_master_comm.markdown

 1. Does the agent have a private key at `$ssldir/private_keys/<name>.pem`?
     * If no, generate one.
 2. Does the agent have a copy of the CA certificate at `$ssldir/certs/ca.pem`?
     * If no, fetch it.
 (Unverified GET request to `/certificate/ca`.
 Since the agent is retrieving the foundation for all future trust over an untrusted link, this could be vulnerable to MITM attacks, but it's also just a convenience; you can make this step unnecessary by distributing the CA cert as part of your server provisioning process, so that agents never ask for a CA cert over the network.
-If you do this, an attacker could temporarily deny Puppet service to brand new nodes, but would be unable to take control of them with a rogue puppet master.)
+If you do this, an attacker could temporarily deny Puppet service to brand new nodes, but would be unable to take control of them with a rogue Puppet master.)
 3. Does the agent have a signed certificate at `$ssldir/certs/<name>.pem`?
     * If yes, skip the following section and continue to "request node object."
     * (If it has a cert but it doesn't match the private key, bail with an error.)

 ## Obtain a Certificate (if necessary)

-Note that if the agent has submitted a certificate signing request, an admin user will need to run `puppet cert sign <name>` on the CA puppet master before the agent can fetch a signed certificate.
+Note that if the agent has submitted a certificate signing request, an admin user will need to run `puppet cert sign <name>` on the CA Puppet master before the agent can fetch a signed certificate.
 (Unless autosign is enabled.)
 Since incoming CSRs are unverified, you can use fingerprints to prove them, by comparing `puppet agent --fingerprint` on the agent to `puppet cert list` on the CA master.

 1. Try to fetch an already-signed certificate from the master.
 (Unverified GET request to `/certificate/<name>`.)
     * If it gets one, skip the rest of this section and continue to "request node object."